‘Absolutely furious’ Gregg Wallace ‘unfollows’ John Torode as he fails to back him publicly

+John Torode has finally broken his silence with a statement about the scandal surrounding his MasterChef co-host Gregg Wallace.

-Former MasterChef host Gregg Wallace has reportedly unfollowed his long-time co-host John Torode and Torode’s wife, actress Lisa Faulkner, on Instagram.
+The statement, posted on John’s Instagram, comes after Gregg reportedly unfollowed his long-time co-host John Torode and his wife, Lisa Faulkner, on Instagram.

-Sources close to Wallace claim he is “absolutely furious” that John Torode has not publicly supported him amidst the storm of allegations against his behaviour.
+Earlier this week, sources close to Wallace claimed he was “absolutely furious” that Torode has not publicly supported him amidst the storm of allegations against his behaviour.

+Now, John has broken his silence, not mentioning Gregg by name and explaining the “upset” the stories have caused him.

 Wallace is facing allegations of inappropriate behaviour from 13 individuals spanning nearly two decades on BBC shows, including MasterChef.